simeoncloud/docs/how-to.md

 ## Revert your tenant to a point in time

 * :warning: **Warning**	:warning: this is a destructive operation that can result in deleting data (such as users) from your tenant(s).
+Please carefully review the pending changes on the Sync page before approving.
 * Navigate to https://app.simeoncloud.com/ and select '**Reconcile**'.
-Next, choose the tenant that you wish to revert by selecting it from the list.
-Then, click the arrow to the left of the search bar to open the advanced menu.
+* Choose the tenant that you wish to revert by selecting it from the list.
+* Open the advanced menu by clicking on the arrow to the left of the search bar.
 Under 'Using Baseline', select the same organization and tenant.
 This will cause a new drop-down menu to appear.
 From this menu, select the date of the commit you want to revert to (e.g. 20230504.7).
-At this point, you can review any differences between the current version of configurations (master) and previous versions of configurations (e.g. deploy-20230504.7), and restore any changes through the normal Reconcile process.
-Once you're satisfied with the changes, review them once more by clicking Preview and then click the 'Reconcile' button to initiate a Sync.
-Please carefully review the pending changes on the Sync page before approving.
+* Review any differences between the current version of configurations (master) and previous versions of configurations (e.g. deploy-20230504.7), and restore any changes through the normal Reconcile process.
+* Once you're satisfied with the changes, review them once more by clicking Preview and then click the 'Reconcile' button to initiate a Sync.
 <br />
 <img src="https://raw.githubusercontent.com/simeoncloud/docs/master/assets/images/revert_to_point_in_time.gif" width="800"/>